Brutalist Wrought Iron Wall Lamp

 Period: 1960s, 1970s.

 Other versions: This Brutalist wrought iron wall lamp exists in many variations.
-Also table lamps, flush mounts and chandeliers exists.
+Also table lamps, flush mounts and chandeliers were made.

 Tom Ahlström & Hans Ehrich